Personal profile

 Research

-My research interests focus on the sex hormone systems in aquatic ecosystem, especially the estrogen receptor system in fish.
-I am interested in evolutionary history as well as gene expression dynamic of hormone receptors and how gene activities are influenced by anthropogenic factors (e.g. environmental pollutant and sewage treatment plant effluents) throughout the life cycle.
+My research interests focused on the sex hormone systems in aquatic ecosystem, especially the estrogen receptor system in fish.
+I was interested in evolutionary history as well as gene expression dynamic of hormone receptors and how gene activities are influenced by anthropogenic factors (e.g. environmental pollutant and sewage treatment plant effluents) throughout the life cycle.

 Expertise related to UN Sustainable Development Goals